Autumn In Seoul | Best Places To See The Korean Autumn Leaves

 Until only recently Cheonggyecheon Stream was just a neglected waterway which has been turned into this beautiful oasis of beauty and calmness.
 The stream runs all the way from Gwanghwamun to Dongdaemun to then later join the han river.

 Along the river are an abundance of plants and trees which make you feel like being in the country side instead of being inside a mega city.
+Early November the Seoul Lantern Festival will take place along this river.
+This is a must visit festival as the lanterns are just stunning.

 Address: Cheonggyecheon-ro, Sinseol-dong, Jongno-gu, Seoul

-Things To Do Outside Seoul
+Things To Do Outside Seoul During Autumn

 Seoul is filled with parks and areas to enjoy the beautiful autumn leaves.
 But the rest of the country has so much more to offer, from beautiful mountain trails to flower festivals.
+Some places outside Seoul can be hard to reach, you might want to book a shuttle bus or private charter to reach certain destinations.

 1. Nami Island In Autumn